williamstein/ratmodform/README.md

   anywhere you want, then type "sage setup.py develop".
 You can then do "import ratmodform" then "ratmodform.[tab]" in Sage.

-  To build in place just do the following inside the ratmodform directory:
+  If you are using a Sage install that you can modify, just do the following inside the ratmodform directory:

       sage setup.py develop

-  To force all modules to rebuild do:
+  NOTE:  To force all modules to rebuild: sage setup.py develop -ba

+  If you would like to install ratmodform and you are using a system-wide Sage install that you can't modify, you can still do:

-      sage setup.py develop -ba
+    sage setup.py build_ext --inplace

+  NOTE: Using virtualenv would be nice here, but Sage doesn't include virtualenv.

+  You will have to somewhere add your ratmodform directory to sys.path to import this module from anywhere.

+  import ratmodform

 Testing
 -------